amyerke/lognorm_vs_CODA/README.md

 The exception is that for output the metastudies is all in the metastudies/output folder and not seperated.

+# Building Random Forest Accuracy output from scratch
+Skip to section called "Manuscript figures" if you want to use the random forest accuracy scores that were generated for the publicaton.

 ## Processing the sequencing data
 In order to create downstream figures, the sequcencing data from each project must be processed and run through the random forest so that the accuracies can be recorded.
 ### Downloading sequencing data
  Each project contains a comma seperated file that holds the SRA accessions called "SraRunTable.txt" for that projects sequences.
 In each project's "scripts/download_scripts" folder there is an R script for downloading the fastQ files.
-This can be run with:
+This can be run with^*^:

 `Rscript sra_download.R`

 - **Output**: fastq files in [project]/downloaded_seqs/

 For this repository, only the fastQ files of the forward reads were used.
+^*^For some projects, a bash script called download.sh was also created that will do the same task and can be run with the command `bash download.sh`.

 ### Running DADA2
-#### Step 0: Determining truncation length
+#### Step 0: Determining truncation length (only necessary for new projects)
 In order to determine where to truncate the sequences:
 - **common script**: [lib/cml_scripts/data_preprocessing/p0_dada2_find_trunLen.R](https://github.com/amyerke/lognorm_vs_CODA/lib/cml_scripts/data_preprocessing/p0_dada2_find_trunLen.R)
 - **project specific script**: `[project]/scripts/data_preprocessing/run_p0_dada2_find_trunLen.slurm`